tdwg/website/conferences/2023/instructions-for-editors/index.md

 ## Abstract status

 You should be able to see all abstracts that have been submitted to your collection in [ARPHA’s Collection editor](https://arpha.pensoft.net/dashboard.php?&showall=1&state_type=23) view (you will need to be logged in).
 On the right hand side in the dashboard you can see the status of the abstract and the subcollection (i.e. “Part of” collection) to which it was submitted.
-Some of you may be technical editors of more than one collection.
+Some of you may be editors of more than one collection (i.e., organizer of more than one session).
 Here is a short explanation of the document statuses:

 ### Draft

-The abstract has not yet been submitted by the authors OR it has been returned to the authors for revision by the Session Coordinator (via “Send Feedback”).
+The abstract has not yet been submitted by the authors OR it has been returned to the authors for revision by the Session Coordinator (via `Send Feedback` button).
 Editors will have read-only access at this time.
+What editors view from this angle may not be a true reflection of edits you made that the author will see.

 ### In pre-submission review

 It is now the responsibility of you and your team to review the abstract, and mark its progress through flags (see figures [1](#preliminary-assessment) and [2](#editorial-review-process) above).
-While an abstract is in pre-submission review, authors may see your comments, but they will not have access to the manuscript until it is returned to them in the Send Feedback step.
+While an abstract is in pre-submission review, authors may see your comments, but they will not have access to the manuscript until it is returned to them in the `Send Feedback` step.

 ### Rejected

 Only submissions that are not relevant to the conference goals or collections will be rejected.
 If the abstract is not appropriate, set the flag to `reject`; if it does not fit in your collection, flag it as `move`.
-Notify <editor@tdwg.org> of your decision.
+The Session Coordinator should notify <editor@tdwg.org> of this decision.

 ### Approved for submission

-Only designated editors at editor@tdwg.org will have access to the `Approve` button (this is not the flag).
+Only designated editors at <editor@tdwg.org> will have access to the `Approve` button (this is not the flag).
 Once the button is pushed, it will be up to authors to finalize the abstract submission process.
 See the [instructions for abstract submission](/conferences/2023/instructions-for-abstract-submission/) for a description and various places where authors may run into trouble (including Validation unsuccessful and Incomplete submission).

 ### Incomplete submission